rcsofttech/audit-trail-bundle

 • EasyAdmin transaction drill-down accepts only one cursor at a time: afterId or beforeId, never both.

-• CLI audit IP attribution is intentionally conservative.
-In console contexts the bundle now prefers explicit environment-derived values such as AUDIT_TRAIL_CLI_IP, SSH_CLIENT, or SSH_CONNECTION; if no valid IP is available, it records null instead of guessing from hostname resolution.
+• CLI audit IP handling is conservative.
+In console use, the bundle prefers values such as AUDIT_TRAIL_CLI_IP, SSH_CLIENT, or SSH_CONNECTION.
+If no valid IP is available, it stores null.

-• When an entity changes scalar fields and Doctrine collections in the same flush, the bundle now records one merged update audit instead of splitting that flush into redundant update entries.
+• When an entity changes scalar fields and Doctrine collections in the same flush, the bundle records one merged update audit instead of redundant separate entries.

-• EasyAdmin revert previews now handle UUID-backed relations and to-many collections safely, and restored collection values are shown in a readable format instead of raw Doctrine object dumps.
+• EasyAdmin revert previews handle UUID-backed relations and to-many collections safely, and restored collection values are shown in a readable format.

-• Delete-driven collection audits are most reliable with bidirectional Doctrine associations.
-Unidirectional mappings can leave the bundle without enough reverse-relation context to infer an owner-side collection update when a related entity is deleted.
+• Collection audits caused by deleting a related entity are most reliable with bidirectional Doctrine associations.
+With unidirectional mappings, the bundle may not have enough reverse relation context to emit an owner-side collection update.

 Community & Support